brlin-tw/zircon/README.md

 # Zircon

-Zircon is the core platform that powers the Fuchsia OS And DahliaOS.
+Zircon is the core platform that powers the Fuchsia OS And Dahlia OS.
 Zircon is composed of a microkernel (source in kernel/...) as well as a small set of userspace services, drivers, and libraries (source in system/...) necessary for the system to boot, talk to hardware, load userspace